Red-tagging in the Philippines

 In the Philippines, red-tagging is the labeling of individuals or organizations as communists, subversives, or terrorists, regardless of their actual political beliefs or affiliations.
-It is a type of harassment and has pernicious effects on its targets.
-Red-tagging has been practiced by security forces, government officials and shills.
+It is considered a form of harassment and has had harmful effects on its targets.
+Red-tagging has been practiced by security forces, government officials, and shills.

-The practice is a relic of the Cold War and has had a long history in the former American colony.
-Cause-oriented groups including the United Nations, Amnesty International, and Human Rights Watch warn that its use as a political tactic undermines Philippine democracy by stifling dissent, producing a chilling effect on general discourse and, more insidiously, encouraging assassinations and retaliations.
+The practice is a legacy of the Cold War and has a long history in the former American colony.
+Advocacy groups and organizations, including the United Nations, Amnesty International, and Human Rights Watch, have warned that its use as a political tactic undermines democracy in the Philippines by suppressing dissent, creating a chilling effect on public discourse, and encouraging assassinations and retaliations.

 Definitions

 Commonly defined as the harassment or persecution of a person because of "known or suspected communist sympathies," the extensive history of red-tagging in the Philippines has led to the recognition of several formal definitions by the Philippine government.

 The Commission on Human Rights follows the definition laid down by the International Peace Observers Network (IPON), which defines it as:An act of State actors, particularly law enforcement agencies, to publicly brand individuals, groups, or institutions as… affiliated to communist or leftist terrorists.

 Additionally, the term has been defined in Philippine jurisprudence through the dissenting opinion of Supreme Court Associate Justice Marvic Leonen in the 2015 court case Zarate vs. Aquino III (G.R.
-No. 220028 J. Leonen Dissenting Opinion, November 10, 2015), in which Leonen adopted a 2011 journals' definition of red-tagging:the act of labelling, branding, naming and accusing individuals and/ or organizations of being left-leaning, subversives, communists or terrorists (used as) a strategy… by State agents, particularly law enforcement agencies and the military, against those perceived to be 'threats' or 'enemies of the State.'
+No. 220028 J. Leonen Dissenting Opinion, November 10, 2015), in which Leonen adopted a 2011 journals' definition of red-tagging:the act of labelling, branding, naming and accusing individuals and/ or organizations of being left-leaning, subversives, communists or terrorists (used as) a strategy… by State agents, particularly law enforcement agencies and the military, against those perceived to be 'threats' or 'enemies of the State.'The Supreme Court declared in May 2024 that red-tagging is a threat to the right to a person's life and security.